Soham-Kamathi/my_first_App/README.md

 1. Clone and open in Android Studio
 2. Sync Gradle files
+3. Clone llama.cpp into `app/src/main/cpp/`
-3. Run on emulator or device
+4. Run on emulator or device

 ### Code Style